benchmark-urbanism/cityseer-api/docs/src/pages/examples.md

 # Examples

-The following notebooks provide some general examples of how this package can be used.
+The following `Jupyter` notebooks provide some examples of how this package can be used.

 ## Getting Started Guide

+The `Getting Started` guide from the [intro](/intro/).

 [Github](https://github.com/benchmark-urbanism/cityseer-api/blob/master/demos/getting_started.ipynb)